 Child abuse and neglect in any form is unacceptable and will not be tolerated.

-All staff, volunteers, and contractors must undergo Working With Children Checks (WWCC) before working with children.
+Staff, volunteers, and contractors must complete the required Working With Children Checks before working with children.

-All staff and volunteers who work with children must hold a current NSW Working With Children Check (WWCC).
-Reference checks and police checks are conducted for all relevant roles.
+Staff and volunteers who work with children must hold the required Working With Children Check.
+Reference checks and police checks should be completed for relevant roles.

-All Mudyin staff, volunteers, and contractors sign a Child Safety Code of Conduct.
-This outlines appropriate behaviour with children and describes prohibited conduct.
+Mudyin staff, volunteers, and contractors working with children should sign and follow a Child Safety Code of Conduct.

-Children in Mudyin programs are supervised by qualified staff at all times.
-One-on-one contact between a single adult and a child is avoided wherever possible.
+Children in Mudyin programs must be supervised appropriately.
+One-on-one contact between a single adult and a child should be avoided wherever possible.

-All staff and volunteers understand their mandatory reporting obligations.
-Any concern about a child's safety or wellbeing is reported to the NSW Child Protection Helpline (132 111) without delay.
+Relevant staff and volunteers must understand mandatory reporting obligations.
+Serious concerns about a child's safety or wellbeing should be reported to the NSW Child Protection Helpline (132 111) without delay.

-No child is photographed or recorded without written guardian consent.
-Photographs of children are never published on social media or the website without explicit permission.
+No child should be photographed or recorded without written guardian consent.
+Photographs of children must not be published online without explicit permission and child-safety review.

-Mudyin staff do not communicate with participants via personal social media accounts.
-All digital communication follows a documented online safety protocol.
+Mudyin staff should not communicate with child participants through personal social media accounts.
+Digital communication must follow an appropriate online safety process.

 If you have a concern about the safety or wellbeing of a child in a Mudyin program (and the situation is not an emergency), please contact us: